 Kelly Shipp Simone joined the Robert Wood Johnson Foundation (RWJF) in 2013.
-She brings extensive legal experience in supporting grantmakers in various aspects of foundation management and views her work with RWJF as “advising on grantmaking and other Foundation activities designed to improve the health and health care of all Americans.”
+She brings extensive legal experience in supporting grantmakers in various aspects of foundation management and views her work with RWJF as “advising on grantmaking and other Foundation activities designed to improve the health and healthcare of everyone in America.”

-A Maryland native, Simone now resides in Hopewell with her husband, Sean, a survey researcher with the US Department of Education, and their three children.
+A Maryland native, Kelly now resides in Hopewell, N.J., with her husband, Sean, a survey researcher with the U.S. Department of Education, and their three children.
 In addition to spending time with her family at Disney World, she relishes spending time with a good mystery audiobook.